 Two Weeks Before The Move

-Make sure you keep records of all receipts and other expenses associated with moving.
+- Keep Records – Make sure you keep records of all receipts and other expenses associated with moving.
 You can claim them come tax time and it might save you a few bucks.

-Pack up everything but your clothes and toiletries for the coming week or two.
+- Keep Packing – Pack up everything but your clothes and toiletries for the coming week or two.
 Label all of your boxes clearly to minimize tasks and confusion on moving day.

-This might sound silly if you’ve never lived in a high rise apartment or condominium.
+- Book An Elevator – This might sound silly if you’ve never lived in a high rise apartment or condominium.
 It can make the move so much easier when you have a reserved elevator for the move.
 Also your new neighbors wont hate you for hogging up all the elevators with your move.

-If you are selling your home this is a great time to deal with those repairs required for the sale.
+- Make Repairs – If you are selling your home this is a great time to deal with those repairs required for the sale.

 One Week Before The Move

-By this point you should probably have very little frozen or refrigerated items.
+- Clean The Refrigerator – By this point you should probably have very little frozen or refrigerated items.
 If you do, pack them up in a cooler the night before the move and make sure they are transported securely to your new place.

-Clean the house as much as you can to avoid having to clean the whole thing on moving day.
+- Start Cleaning Everything – Clean the house as much as you can to avoid having to clean the whole thing on moving day.

-Pack up everything but the essentials and have extra boxes or luggage handy for the last few articles of clothing that you will surely want to wear during the following week.
+- Finish Packing – Pack up everything but the essentials and have extra boxes or luggage handy for the last few articles of clothing that you will surely want to wear during the following week.

-Arrange to have your pets and/or small children looked after for they day.
+- Arrange Day Care – Arrange to have your pets and/or small children looked after for they day.
 Moving is stressful, you don’t want to deal with the headaches of a dog gone missing or a kid getting hurt.

-The Day of The Move
+The Day Of The Move

-It’s going to be tough, but you can do it.
+- Keep Your Wits About You – It’s going to be tough, but you can do it.
 And once you’re all moved in you will feel a wave of euphoria rush over you.

-If this all seems a bit much, call a moving company to help you.
-Save yourself the trouble of lifting the heavy, cumbersome furniture.
-Download a print friendly PDF version of our moving day checklist for future reference.
+- Relax – Download a print friendly PDF version of our moving day checklist for future reference.